 Once you’ve gone over the edge, there’s no going back!

 It is very much like coming to know Jesus for the first time – or having any genuine encounter with God.
 You can hide it, but you can’t go back to not believing.

 So I did press on, and the opposition actually caused me to check everything more thoroughly.
 So it did have some beneficial spin-offs.

-You’re not crazy for believing in dreams
+You’re in good company by believing in dreams